Geng Yan

 Geng Yan (耿弇 (Gěng Yǎn, Keng Yen); 3–58 AD) was a Chinese general of the Eastern Han dynasty.
 Courtesy name Bo Zhao, he was a native of Maoling, Fufeng Commandery He was the son of Geng Kuang (耿況), who was the governor of Shanggu Commandery (上谷, roughly modern Zhangjiakou, Hebei).
 He initially served Emperor Guangwu of Han as clerk; later, he was a renowned general and military strategist of the Eastern Han dynasty.

 Geng Yan persuaded his father, Geng Kuang, to support Liu Xiu, assisting him in securing elite cavalry from Shanggu and Yuyang.
 Fighting across various regions, he was appointed as a Grand General by Emperor Guangwu at the age of 22.
 Later, he was tasked with leading an eastern campaign, employing strategies such as besieging cities, feigning attacks, and conserving strength to defeat Zhang Bu, ultimately pacifying the Qi region.
-Geng Yan "conquered 46 commanderies and razed 300 cities, never suffering a defeat".
+Geng Yan "conquered 46 commanderies and conquered 300 cities, never suffering a defeat".
 Emperor Ming honored Throughout his career, Geng among those who had served his father well by painting their portraits on a palace tower (雲台二十八將, 28 Generals of Yuntai); Geng's portrait was placed in the fourth position.